Congo charges 34 with genocide in inter-ethnic fighting

 “These are crimes that can have severe penalties, up to 30 years for example,” the prosecutor-general of Katanga province, Caiphe Useni, told Reuters.
 Proceedings began on Thursday.

-A law enacted in 2013 authorised civilian courts to try cases of genocide and crimes against humanity, he said.
+A law enacted in 2013 authorized civilian courts to try cases of genocide and crimes against humanity, he said.

 The Luba and Twa have been in conflict since May 2013 in the southeast of Congo, known for its rich deposits of copper, cobalt and other metals.